How to Dehydrate Rhubarb

 7. Once opened, store in the refrigerator for 3-4 weeks.
 Enjoy on toast, scones, or crackers!

 The key to good jam is cooking the rhubarb until it breaks down and releases its juices.
 Be sure to stir frequently while simmering to prevent burning.
-Adding lemon brightens the flavor.
+Adding lemon juice brightens the flavor.
 Adjust sugar to taste based on the tartness of the rhubarb.

 Enjoy your homemade rhubarb jam!